This article was last updated on April 30, 2024.

 Individuals with childhood AOS will likely not be able to improve their ability to produce speech sounds without intervention.
 Therefore, it is important to speak with your child’s doctor or other medical professionals to be referred to an SLP for evaluation and treatment.
 An SLP can provide direct intervention for your child for CAOS.

-Treatment approaches related to apraxia work on helping individuals improve the “plan” for their muscles, and training the muscles to move correctly.
+Treatment approaches related to apraxia work on helping individuals improve the “plan” for their muscles and training the muscles to move correctly.
 Treatment often involves physical, visual, and auditory prompts to help cue an individual to move their muscles correctly.
-Physical cues may be touching the throat when forming a /k/ sound, looking at pictures on where to place the teeth or lips to produce the /f/ sound, or listening to a sound/word said and indicating whether it was produced correctly or not.
+Physical cues may be touching the throat when forming a /k/ sound, looking at pictures of where to place the teeth or lips to produce the /f/ sound, or listening to a sound/word said and indicating whether it was produced correctly or not.
 Some common pediatric apraxia interventions include the Kauffman Approach to Apraxia and PROMPT.

 There are many more approaches for treating AOS, which can be found on the ASHA website.